dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

          ...
 ~~~

-The program itself will normally contain a structured constant specifying the desired configuration bits.
-A program containing an appropriately named structured constant will include the configuration bits in the binary files produced by the compiler.
-The constant <b>must</b> be named xxxx_configuration_bits where xxxx is the PIC18 microcontroller specified in the compiler directive at the beginning of the program.
+Your program will normally contain a structured constant specifying the desired configuration bits.
+Any program containing an appropriately named structured constant will include the configuration bits in the binary files produced by the compiler.
+This constant <b>must</b> be named xxxx_configuration_bits where xxxx is the PIC18 microcontroller specified in the compiler directive at the beginning of the program.
+For example:

 ~~~
 const